-Moreover, Startups.com has its library where you can find playbooks, videos, founder stories, and expert pieces of advice.
+Moreover, Startups.com has a library with playbooks, videos, founder stories, and expert advice.
 Visit a website to check out it in detail and make your idea real.

 StartupNation is full of practical information about launching, running, and growing your business.
 It was created by two entrepreneurial brothers with loads of business experience.
 The site contains insightful articles from experts on a variety of business topics.